Why You Need Car Insurance

 Comprehensive:

 This covers everyone and every vehicle involved in a collision with your car.
-So any repairm costs for your car are also paid for by your insurer.
+So any repair costs for your car are also paid for by your insurer.

 Honesty Is The Best Policy